CephalofairGames/merc-packs-faq/index.md

 **Is my Long Rest at Initiative 99, or is it always last in order?** Your Long Rest takes place at Initiative 99.
 It is not necessarily last in order; if a game effect pushes a figure's initiative above 99, it will act after your long rest.
 Your long rest will be performed before monster turns on Initiative 99, and is ambiguously timed with other players acting at 99. *This is a change from the Gloomhaven 1e FAQ*

 **What does "end of turn" mean?
 If I have a persistent ability that lets me do things at the "end of my turn," how is that timed relative to elemental infusion, or losing a Stun?** While all of these say "end of turn," they're not all timed equally.
-There is an "end of player turn" phase of sorts, where players can still perform appropriate abilities (example: Geminate's "Harvest the Essence").
+There is an "end of player turn" phase of sorts, where players can still perform appropriate "end of turn" abilities.
 Then, once all abilities are complete, there's an "end of turn wrap-up," during which (1) infused elements are moved to Strong, (2) "end of turn" conditions expire, and (3) a character performs end of turn looting.
 These three wrap-up steps are ambiguously timed with one another, and can only start once a player formally concludes their turn.
-Some other effects, like a Geminate's form change, can also take place during this step, but no Abilities can be performed.

 **Granted Attacks - Is there a difference between a Commanded or Granted Attack +X and Attack X?** Yes; see below.
 - Both Attack +X and Attack X will inherit all special attack modifiers for a monster or character summon.
 This includes extra targets, added conditions, attack patterns, etc.
 - Attack X is always a melee attack at the value provided.
 It can be granted to a non-objective figure that does not have an inherent Attack value.
 - Attack +X depends on the monster's or summon's inherent attack value.
 For monsters, this attack is always melee.
 For a Summon, however, *it will inherit any Range characteristic the Summon always has (if any)*.

-**I have a Grant ability with an elemental consumption, for example [Boneshaper's Level 1 Dark Tidings](https://github.com/any2cards/frosthaven/blob/master/images/character-ability-cards/frosthaven/BO/fh-dark-tidings.png?raw=true).
+**I have a Grant (or Control) ability with an elemental consumption.
 Who consumes this element?
-The Boneshaper or the target of the Grant?** The granting figure performs any elemental consumptions, and gains earned XP from it (if any).
+The Granter or the target of the Grant?** The granting figure performs any elemental consumptions, and gains earned XP from it (if any).
 If one Grant ability grants abilities to more than one target, all of them will benefit from one elemental consumption.
 The target of the Grant still performs any granted abilities like normal, including new abilities enabled by the elemental consumption.
+For example, Mindthief's Brain Leech (3, top) will add Wound to the controlled enemy's attack, if Ice is consumed.
+The Mindthief gets the XP from this consumption.

 ![divider-narrow](/assets/images/divider2.png)